MASTERING THE CRAFT OF NARRATIVE WRITING

 3. NO PROBLEM?
 NO STORY!
 HOW CONFLICT DRIVES A NARRATIVE

-This is often the area apprentice writers have the most difficulty with.
 Students must understand that without a problem or conflict, there is no story.
 The problem is the driving force of the action.
-Usually, in a short story, the problem will center around what the primary character wants to happen or, indeed, wants not to happen.
-It is the hurdle that must be overcome.
-It is in the struggle to overcome this hurdle that events happen.
+In a short story, the problem usually centers on what the primary character wants to happen—or wants not to happen.
+It is the hurdle that must be overcome, and it is in the struggle to overcome this hurdle that the events of the story unfold.

 A good practical exercise for students to get to grips with this is to provide copies of stories and have them identify the central problem or conflict in each through discussion.
 Familiar fables or fairy tales such as Three Little Pigs, The Boy Who Cried Wolf, Cinderella, etc., are great for this.